huuthang120208/huuthang1231/README.md

                         return
                     end
                 else
-                    equiptool(NameWeapon(OrionLib.Flags["Select Weapon"].Value))
+                    equiptool(NameWeapon(RayfieldLibrary.Flags["Select Weapon"].Value))
                 end
                 if (plr.Character.HumanoidRootPart.Position-v.HumanoidRootPart.Position).Magnitude < 50 then
                     DetectFastAttack()
                 end
-            until not v or not v.Parent or v.Humanoid.Health == 0  or not OrionLib.Flags["Auto Farm"].Value or not StartFarm
+            until not v or not v.Parent or v.Humanoid.Health == 0  or not RayfieldLibrary.Flags["Auto Farm"].Value or not StartFarm
         end
     else
         local MobLevelFarm = checknamedoublquest() or ""